amndzdzdz/AI-Assistant/README.md

 1. Open the Streamlit interface in your browser.
 2. Type a request, such as:
-   - "Send an email to Alex saying 'Meeting rescheduled to 3 PM'"
+   - "Send an email to yourfriend@gmail.com saying 'Meeting rescheduled to 3 PM'"
    - "Add an event to my calendar for tomorrow at 10 AM titled 'Team Meeting'"
-3. The **Orchestrator Agent** decides whether to route the request to the **Mail Agent** or **Calendar Agent**.
-4. The appropriate CRUD operation is executed automatically.
+3. The appropriate CRUD operation is executed automatically.

 ---